Splitet/SplitetFramework/README.md

 for another using options you can visit [Bintray Repo](https://bintray.com/kloia/eventapis/)

 ## Usage
-You have to add properties to pom.xml
+You have to add these dependencies to pom.xml
 ```xml
 <dependencies>
     <dependency>